vernemq/vmq-docs/plugindevelopment/luaplugins.md

 # Lua Scripting Support

-Developing VerneMQ plugins in Erlang is the most powerful way to extend the functionality of a VerneMQ broker but is a barrier developers not familiar with Erlang.
-For this reason we've implemented a VerneMQ extension that allows you to develop plugins using the [Lua scripting language](https://www.lua.org).
+Developing VerneMQ plugins in Erlang is the most powerful way to extend the functionality of a VerneMQ broker but might be a barrier for developers not familiar with Erlang.
+For this reason, we've implemented a VerneMQ extension that allows you to develop plugins using the [Lua scripting language](https://www.lua.org).
 This extension is called **vmq\_diversity** and is shipped as part of VerneMQ.

 {% hint style="info" %}
 vmq\_diversity uses the [Luerl Project](https://github.com/rvirding/luerl), which is an implementation of Lua 5.2 in pure Erlang instead of the official Lua interpreter.